popey/snappy-docs/build-snaps/go.md

 ## Getting started

+**Note:** We strongly recommend using an Ubuntu 16.04 host, VM or container for this guide.
+While it is possible to use newer releases of Ubuntu, or other Linux distributions, this may result in incorrect libraries being pulled into the build.

 Let's take a look at httplab and go-ethereum by way of examples.
 Both are command line applications. httplab is a very simple example of a typical Go snap. go-ethereum (geth) requires a specific version of Go, and contains multiple commands.

 ### httplab